dzufferey/dzufferey.github.io/concurrency_theory_2017/notes_2.md

 If `N` is unsafe, there is a sequence `π` of firing such that `M₀ [π〉M` and `A∙M ≥ B`.
 We can take the _Parihk image_ of `π` and obtain a vector `X`.

-The Parikh image of `π` counts how many each each transition occurs in the trace.
+The Parikh image of `π` counts how many times each transition occurs in the trace.
 For instance, the Parikh image of `t₁ t₂ t₁` over `{t₁, t₂, t₃}` returns is `(2 1 0)`.

 By definition of `C`, we have that `M = M₀ + C∙X`.